AriettaZ/javascript-calculator/README.md

 ***

 ### User Manual
-Open the ¡Calculator by openning index.html in the Firefox browser (Suggest browser: Safari).
+Open the ¡Calculator by openning index.html in the browser (Suggest browser: Safari [Why?](#Known-error-with-Different-Browsers)).

 Or, open browser and enter the following URL: https://i-calculator.herokuapp.com/